![Export Shopify Stores by Revenue Tier [500K Study]](/images/blog/export-shopify-stores-by-revenue-tier.webp)

 TL;DR: We analyzed 8,993 Shopify stores to find where agencies should focus.
 The sweet spot is 10k-50k monthly traffic - these stores actively invest in tools but are still reachable.
 66% have no reviews app, 94% have no upsell tools, and only 4-8% use TikTok Pixel.
 Find stores with these gaps, verify they have decision-maker contacts (39% do at this tier), and pitch what they're missing.

 Finding Shopify clients is easy.
 Finding qualified Shopify clients - stores that need your services, can afford you, and will actually respond - is hard.
+If you're an agency looking for a complete walkthrough of how we help with this, see our agency prospecting toolkit.

 Most agencies either: